Join Our Volunteer Staff Team

 Each ministry would have other expenses: outdoor pursuits, surfers, music and worship, outreach, etc.

 * (Please note that individual Base/Ministry Accommodation costs may vary from the amount quoted).

 If you are from New Zealand or Australia there’s no need to worry.

 Otherwise… If accepted, Before applying for your visa or booking your flight, please contact us so we can ensure this process is completed correctly.

 Style and size of accommodation varies from Base to Base.
 In general, YWAM undertakes to provide adequate housing for committed staff members.
 Singles may be required to share a room as there is limited accommodation.
 For families, it may be required that you rent a small house in the local community.

-We believe God calls families, not just fathers to the mission-field.
+We believe God calls families, not just one spouse to the mission-field.
 It is therefore important that both partners are committed to the call of God within the context of a YWAM community.
-Mothers are encouraged to be involved in some aspect of ministry at a level and to a task consistent with her family responsibilities and her gifts and callings.
+Both partners are encouraged to be involved in some aspect of ministry at a level and to a task consistent with their family responsibilities, gifts and callings.

 Vacations and Holidays